emmanueldiogu/emmanueldiogu/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=emmanueldiogu&theme=dark" alt="emmanueldiogu" /></p>
 <br/>
- <b>Note:</b> The top languages shown here is just a measure of what i have posted here on Github and not my actual skill level
+ <b>Note:</b> The top languages shown here are just a measure of what I have posted here on Github and not my actual skill level.

 <br/>